OpenNMT/OpenNMT-py/docs/source/options/preprocess.md

 * **-max_shard_size []**
 For text corpus of large volume, it will be divided into shards of this size to preprocess.
 If 0, the data will be handled as a whole.
 The unit is in bytes.
 Optimal value should be multiples of 64 bytes.
+A commonly used sharding value is 131072000.
+It is recommended to ensure the corpus is shuffled before sharding.

 ### **Vocab**:
 * **-src_vocab []**